Calvin-Schmeichel/Obsidian-Quartz-Website/content/Unlisted/Drafts/aws_outage_oct_2025.md

 > [!Abstract] Latent Race Condition
 > *A latent race condition is a race condition vulnerability that is not immediately obvious and may only occur under specific, often infrequent, timing or network conditions.*

-This was caused at a high level DNS Enactor's are split across 3 different availability zones for redundancy but do to the latent race condition of longer latency to update the DNS record an enactor trued to update a record with an older plan that then was immediately deleted by another enactor since it should have been out of date.
-This lead to the incorrect empty DNS record and the IPs for the us-east-1 region deleted.
+At a high level this was caused by the AWS DNS Enactors.
+These Enactors are split across 3 different availability zones for redundancy and updated DNS plan records as changes are made.
+Unfortunately do to the latent race condition which was the event of longer latency to update the DNS record the expected.
+The enactor tried to update a record with an old DNS plan.
+Which Then lead to it being deleted immediately by another DNS enactor (Since it thought it was outdated).
+This created an empty DNS record being saved and the IPs for the us-east-1 region deleted.
 This left the system in a failure state that required AWS engineers to intervene to fix the issue.

 This lead to DNS failures for all requests to DynamoDB in the N. Virginia (us-east-1) Region via their public endpoint.
 This also includes internal AWS services traffic that is dependent on DynamoDB as well.